Board of Trustee By Laws

 Confidentiality of Board discussions relating to certain Board action is essential.
 Executive sessions are, therefore, closed to the public.
 Trustees should be discreet and avoid reporting any part of the Board discussions to the press or other persons.

 The Oneida County Attorney is charged with providing legal counsel and services to Oneida County.
 Since Mohawk Valley Community College is sponsored by Oneida County and, therefore, constitutes an agency of the County, the County Attorney will provide all legal services unless a conflict of interest exists, and counsel on behalf of the College, unless clear benefit will be provided by turning to outside counsel.
 All such use of outside counsel must receive approval by the Board of Trustees.

 A. The Board of Trustees is committed to action by the Board as a committee of the whole.
 Standing Committees will, therefore, not be appointed, unless done so at the discretion of the Board Chair with support of the majority of the Board for a period of one year.
 Ad Hoc committees may be appointed for specific purposes, but in all cases the total Board will be informed of the meeting dates and times for said ad hoc committee meetings.
-Examples of ad hoc committees include, but are not limited to, finance and audit, academic affairs committee, nominating committee, personnel, and governance committee, etc.

 B. The Chair shall, from time to time, appoint such special committees as he/she shall determine are required to properly fulfill the functions of the Board.